GDQuest/learn-gdscript/README.md

 ### Milestone 0.2

-_Planned release: by February 7, 2022_
+_Planned release: by February 1, 2022_

+We got a lot of feedback on many aspects of the app that needed improvements and there's a lot of work on that front.

+For the second beta release, we decided to delay larger features to refine the interface and address many quality of life issues in priority.

+We also plan to improve server connection, logging, and detect loss of connection.

+### Milestone 0.3

+_Planned release: by March 1, 2022_

-For the next milestone, we'll add three major features:
+For the next milestone, we're looking to add three major features:

 1. Interactive tutorials.
 1. A glossary.